 Married couple, Husband is 70, Wife is 68, Husband is blind.
 Standard deduction is: $10,700 (standard) + $1,050 (Husband over 65), + $1,050 (Wife over 65) + $1,050 (Husband's blindness) = $13,850.

-Tax breaks and incentives are generally intended to stimulate investment, encourage certain behaviors (such as electric vehicle rebates), or to simply ease people's burdens.
+Tax breaks and incentives are generally intended to stimulate investment, encourage certain behaviors (such as electric vehicle rebates), or simply ease people's burdens.
 Accordingly, the IRS offers several tax breaks that may make your life as a senior citizen a little easier.
-Get started today by having a tax attorney review your situation at absolutely no cost.
+To find out more about tax breaks available to seniors, you should contact a tax attorney near you.